This recipe is safe for Coumadin (warfarin) users.

 Cooking Time: 120 Minutes

-This keeps well for about 48 hours in the fridge after being cooked.
+This recipe may be multiplied using multiple pans and keeps well for about 48 hours in the fridge after being cooked.
 Good cold or reheated as sandwiches.

 Preheat oven to 325°F.

-Mash 1/2 can of the beans together with the oregano, sage, paprika, fennel, 3 cloves of the garlic, salt and pepper.
+Mash 1/2 can of the beans together with the oregano, paprika, fennel, 3 cloves of the garlic, salt, and pepper.

 Roll the mixture into a large ball and then shape into a loaf.
 Place the loaf in the refrigerator.

-Place the meatloaf in the pan surrounded by the vegetable and bean mixture.
+Place the meatloaf in the pan on top of the tomato mixture.

 Serving size: 1/6 loaf with beans and sauce